 - Automatically close comments on articles older than — days – Some bloggers choose to close comments for older posts so that they don’t have to keep constantly going back to check for new comments and reply to them.
 If you want to implement this strategy check this option and set it to the number of days you prefer to leave the commenting open.

-- Enable threaded (nested) comments — levels deep – Threaded comments are a new feature in Wordpress that I haven’t had a chance to thoroughly explore.
+- Enable threaded (nested) comments — levels deep – Threaded comments are a new feature in WordPress that I haven’t had a chance to thoroughly explore.
 If you want to use nested comments, first you need to make sure your theme supports them, then check this box and set the number to the maximum you want shown on your blog.
 Any more than the number shown will be hidden and the reader will be given the option to view them.

 - Break comments into pages with — comments per page and the — page displayed by default.
 Comments should be displayed with the — comments at the top of each page – If you have a very active blog and get a lot of comments you will probably want to check this option.
 Using the default settings, if a post has more than 50 comments, they will be split up on multiple pages with the last page displayed and older comments at the top of each page.